LightSun/android-style/README.md

    * email: donshine723@gmail.com or 978136772@qq.com

 ## issue
-   * if you have some problems while using this framework or have bug.please tell me!
+   * if you have a good suggestion  about this, please tell me.
+Thanks!
+   * the is just a beginning, may have bugs ,  so if you have any question , please tell me . i will do my best to resolve it.
+Thanks !

 ### How to use
    in gradle:  wait...